-- Will the pet sitter provide a written service contract spelling out services and fees?
+- What are payment expectations?
+Will the pet sitter provide a written service contract spelling out services and fees?

 - If the pet sitter provides live-in services, what are the specific times she agrees to be with your pet?
 Is this detailed in the contract?